Hello and g' mornin' to ya OzIain! Welcome to the forum! Is this the picture of the 3D repair?

 One of the other 'proof of concepts" which I use very frequently, is to run a cover surface on my shape, which will show any math deviations from zero- yes, I've had many failures with a swept wing, due to a non connection of 1 to the 8th digit out( .00000001 Now the solids tools will usually run OK, but the surfacing tools need more accuracy.

-Yes, you did post@ the right location, and I am pleased to be helping you today ( I get off werk @0700, and it's my Friday afternoon now!
+the right location, and I am pleased to be helping you today ( I get off werk @0700, and it's my Friday afternoon now!